martinsvat/SentenceFinder/README.md

 The rest of experiments can be easily obtained by altering this command; e.g. `maxK=1` to get C2 experiments, `trivialConstraints=false` to turn of trivial constraints feature, and so on.
 This will give a little smaller numbers as `quantifiersReducibility` was fixed and enhanced heavily from the version 0.x.y.

+See the folder `experiments` that contains some experiments from the paper as well as a prototypical infrastructure to run further experiments and aggregate their results.